 How do I get my dog to stop chewing and eating everything?

 - Develop behavior skills.
 Six months is the best age to start training your pet, but you need to impart behavior skills from the first weeks of its life.
 Do not let your dog eat from the ground.
 Teach it to eat from a bowl in a designated place.
-If you let the pet eat food from the floor, it will behave the same on the street.
+If you make the pet eat food from the floor, it will behave the same on the street.

 - Train the “take it” and “drop it” commands.
 To teach a puppy the “take it” command, hold it for a moment in front of a bowl of food, then command “take it” and relax the grip on the dog.
 The goal is to teach the dog to start eating only after your approval.
 The “drop it” command is crucial for a dog.
-You must give a command at the moment when the dog is about to take something from the ground and divert its attention – but do not apply physical force.
+You must give control when the dog is about to take something from the ground and divert its attention – but do not apply physical force.
 For example, you can call it by its name or distract it with a toy.

 - Distract the dog.
-And here is the best and most effective advice: play with the dog more.
+And here is the best and most useful advice: play with the dog more.
 A pet keen on playing with its beloved owner is unlikely to notice anything else at all.

 What shouldn’t I do?

 A dog is a man’s best friend.
 You can and should train it.
 In some cases, you cannot do without severities.
-But be careful not to apply savage measures.
+But be careful not to apply simple measures.
 They will not bring the expected effect and may also ruin your relationship with your pet.
 These measures include:

 - Stun collars